-7 Subtle Signs You're Drinking Too Much Coffee
+7 Warning Signs You're Drinking Too Much Coffee

-You might not be able to head to your favorite local shop for the cup of coffee you once often started your morning with, but there's a good chance you've tapped into your inner barista skills and are brewing up cups of Joe at home.
-And with most of the world still spending a ton of time at home, you might be drinking more coffee than you ever have before, throughout the entire day instead of just the morning.
+With most of the world still spending a ton of time at home, you might be drinking more coffee than you ever have before—throughout the entire day instead of just the morning.
 But is there such a thing as drinking too much coffee?

 "An average of 400 milligrams of caffeine, or roughly the amount in four cups of coffee is generally safe for most adults.
 While drinking moderate amounts of coffee throughout the day is generally not harmful for your health, there are some aspects to be aware of if you are increasing your coffee intake," says Patricia Bannan, MS, RDN, nationally recognized nutritionist and healthy eating expert.